Publisher: Acclaim (1993)

 Publisher: Sega (1994)

 Based on the title alone, Sports Trivia sounds like a worthless piece of [expletive].
 It screams of bargain-bin material, but sports fans who take a chance on this are in for a pleasant surprise.
 Sports Trivia is actually two games in one, with one being a football simulation.
 The main screen depicts a miniature gridiron indicating the position of the ball, and the idea is to gain yardage by answering random sports trivia questions.
 On defense you'll answer questions to slow the CPU's drive, but even when you get an answer right you may give up a few yards.
-Small animation windows compliment the action by depicting players fighting for yardage or catching passes.
+Small animation windows complement the action by depicting players fighting for yardage or catching passes.
 Sports Trivia's game-within-a-game design demands strategy in addition to sports knowledge.
 The play selection screen offers several options so you can play it safe or go for big yardage.
 Each question is slowly displayed on the screen, followed by four answers.
 Considering time is a factor (fast answers net more yards), I wish they would simply flash the damn thing up there.
 You'll be tempted to hit a button to expedite the process, but that's the worst thing you can possibly do, because the text will just stop and you'll be forced to answer blindly.
 The emphasis of the questions is clearly on football, baseball, and basketball.
 Many of them are very enlightening such as "How many players were selected before Michael Jordan in the 1984 draft?" (two), and "What man played in the most World Series games?"
 (Yogi Berra).
 As a sports fan, I really had a blast trying to answer these.
 Occasionally you'll get a question about hockey, golf, or auto racing.
 I found those questions to be a good time to use an "audible", which basically lets you skip the question.
 The main problem with Sports Trivia is that not enough yards are awarded, and as a result you get a lot of back-and-forth stalemates.
 It seems like whenever the CPU gets any kind of momentum he'll cough up the ball before he can score.
 It's not unusual to go to overtime with a 0-0 tie!
 And what's up with that Kung Fu background music?
 Sports Trivia could have used a lot more offense, but its multi-dimensional gameplay will captivate sports fans nonetheless. © Copyright 2011 The Video Game Critic.

 Star Wars Return of the Jedi